bacoords/feeds/README.md

 A self-hosted RSS reader living natively inside the WordPress Admin Dashboard.
 It aggregates content from external feeds into Custom Post Types and provides a modern React-based reading interface using @wordpress/dataviews.

+Download a zip of the latest release from the [Releases page](https://github.com/bacoords/feeds/releases).

 ## Features

 - **Feed Management**: Add, delete, refresh, and manage RSS feed subscriptions with status monitoring